tkrabel/bamboolib/README.md

 ## Documentation

-You find out how to get started along with tutorials and an API referenc on our [docs](https://docs.bamboolib.8080labs.com/).
+You find out how to get started along with tutorials and an API reference on our [docs](https://docs.bamboolib.8080labs.com/).

 ## Further links